SFU-CMPT-201/.github/profile/README.md

           match.
 Don't worry about it.
 Our Docker image is for `amd64` but ARM laptops can still run it without any issues.
     * `docker start -ai cmpt201`
-        * This command starts the container interactively (`-ai`) and let you enter the container.
+        * This command starts the container interactively (`-ai`) and lets you enter the container.
     * Once again, from now on, you *do not* need to create a container image.
-You only need to do it once.
-After that, you just need to start the created container.
+You only need to start the created container.
 In other words, you only need to execute `docker start -ai cmpt201`.
 * At this point, you should see a greeting message and a command-line prompt (`~❯`).
 * If you enter `ls`, you should see two files (`start_here.sh` and `units`).
 * Enter `./start_here.sh` and read through.
 It will show you what to do.